Skip to content

 Every plan includes the full feature set.
 No tiered feature gates.
 That's refreshing compared to Privacy Bee's confusing three-tier structure where the base plan is deliberately crippled (something I covered in the Incogni vs Privacy Bee comparison).

 But $120/year for an individual is not cheap.
-Incogni costs $96/year for dedicated broker removal.
+Incogni Standard is currently $76.71 for the first annual term, then $95.88/year for dedicated broker removal.
 SimpleLogin is $30/year for email aliases.
-Bitwarden is $10/year for password management.
+Bitwarden Premium is $19.80/year for password and passkey management.
 You could build a DIY stack that covers most of what Cloaked does for less money.
 The question is whether the convenience of one app justifies the premium.

 Cloaked pricing page showing Individual, Couple, and Family plans with monthly and annual billing options